dkorunic/axfr2hosts/README.md

 ### Strip domain name

-It is also possible to output hosts file with domain names stripped by using `-strip_domain` flag.
-When using many domains at once, this option does not make much sense.
+It is also possible to output hosts file with domain names stripped by using `-strip_domain=true` flag.
+It is also possible to keep both domain-stripped labels and FQDNs at the same time by using `-strip_unstrip=true` flag.
+When using many domains at once, either of these options do not make much sense.

 ### DNS error code responses